edl78/analytics/readme.md

 ## Build and run
 - First fill in env.list with username, password and other data such as downloaded weed_data path, do not check this in.
 - Note that this service also needs access to the downloaded weed_data for analysis.
 - For better separation of clusters we use the resnet18 backbone from the model trained on our weed data.
-Put this model in a folder called model/
+Put this model in a folder called `model/`
 - To use the reset18 model fill in `TSNE_MODEL=resnet18` in the env.list file and put follow the next instuction below on model placement.
 If a standard resnet101 pretrained on imagenet is desired for feature extraction fill in `TSNE_MODEL=standard`
 - The pretrained model with backbone used for feature extraction can be found in the artefacts folder on the download server.
-- Build with `sh build_analytics_no_conda.sh` and run with `docker-compose up -d`
+- Build with `sh build_analytics_no_conda.sh` and run with `docker-compose up -d` but beware that Nvidia Rapids pip support is experimental so the Dockerfile_no_conda might need some attention from time to time.
 - run_analytics.sh is provided for easier debug but require a manual start of code/app.py.
 If desired, analytics can also be added to the weed_annotation docker-compose.
 Analytics should be started before weed_annotations.